Battle of Heraklion: Allied evacuation and Greek surrender

 Meanwhile, the Germans had succeeded in securing Maleme airfield, captured the port town of Chania and pushed the Allies there east and south.
 On 26 May Freyberg informed General Archibald Wavell, Commander-in-Chief Middle East, that the Battle of Crete was lost.
 The next day Wavell ordered an evacuation and that evening 14th Brigade was informed that they would be evacuated by sea on the night of 28/29 May, ships arriving at midnight and departing by 03:00.
 Shortly before noon on 28 May a further 2,000 paratroopers landed to the east of the brigade's position and late that afternoon the Allies were heavily bombed for two hours.
 During the day, stores, equipment and heavy weapons were destroyed.
 The naval evacuation force consisted of three cruisers – Orion, Ajax and Dido – and six destroyers – Hotspur, Jackal, Decoy, Hereward, Kimberley and Imperial – and was commanded by Rawlings.
 Before reaching Heraklion Ajax suffered a near miss from a bomb, which started a fire on the ship; Rawlings ordered her back to Alexandria.
 The embarkation went smoothly and the squadron was underway by 03:00 with approximately 4,000–4,100 evacuees on board.
 Many wounded and some detachments guarding road blocks were left behind.
 To maintain security, the Greeks had not been told of the planned evacuation of the Commonwealth forces and only one Greek soldier was evacuated.

 The Imperial's steering gear broke down at about 03:45 and her crew and complement of soldiers had to be taken off at sea, at night, and she was then sunk.
 This delayed the squadron and they were 90 minutes behind schedule by 06:00, when they were sighted by Luftwaffe reconnaissance planes.
 Over the following nine hours 400 separate attacks by Junkers Ju 87 dive bombers (Stukas) were counted.
 The planes were based at Scarpanto, less than 90 mi away.
 At 06:25, Hereward was hit and began sinking.
-The order to abandon ship was given and six hours later Italian boats rescued 165 crew and about 400 soldiers.
+The order to abandon ship was given and six hours later Italian MAS boats rescued 165 crew and about 400 soldiers.
 Fatalities are estimated at 63 crew and about 50 soldiers.
 Dido and Orion were both hit repeatedly by the dive bombers, causing heavy casualties.
 One hit blew Orion's forward turret overboard and temporarily set fire to the ship.
 There were also high level bombing attacks, although no hits are recorded from them.
 Allied fighters covered the final part of the journey, and Alexandria was reached at 20:00.
 Some ships had all but exhausted both their fuel and their ammunition.

 The Germans occupied Heraklion on 30 May.
 Linardakis signed an instrument of surrender there with Bräuer and the Greek troops in the area laid down their weapons.
 They were taken to Maleme and Chania, but they were gradually released over the following six months.